2025 New Jersey gubernatorial election: Background

 New Jersey has long been considered a blue state, consistently voting Democratic at the federal level since 1992 and generally voting Democratic at the state level as well.
-Republicans have not won a statewide election in New Jersey since the 2013 gubernatorial election, but recent statewide especially, governor elections, have been notably competitive.
+Republicans have not won a statewide election in New Jersey since the 2013 gubernatorial election, but recent statewide, especially gubernatorial, elections have been notably competitive.

 In 2021, Governor Murphy was re-elected by a 3.2% margin, considerably down from his 14.1% margin of victory in 2017.
 A similar rightward shift was seen at the presidential level in 2024, when Democrat Kamala Harris won New Jersey by 5.9%, considerably down from 2020, when Joe Biden won New Jersey by 15.9%.
 Harris had the worst performance in New Jersey of any Democratic nominee since 1992, with Donald Trump becoming the first Republican nominee to lose New Jersey by just single digits since 2004.

 Most polls, analysts and ratings showed Sherrill to be the favorite, although the polls narrowed beginning in mid-September.

 This election was considered to be an indicator of the popularity of Donald Trump's second presidency in the state.
 Until 2021, New Jersey had elected a governor of the opposite party of the sitting president of the United States in every election since 1989.
 Until this election, New Jersey had not elected the same party to the governor's office for more than two consecutive terms since 1961.

 In October 2025, the Trump administration announced that the Department of Justice would deploy election monitors to polling sites in California and New Jersey ahead of the November 4 elections.
 The administration cited concerns raised by Republican officials about alleged voting irregularities.
-Democratic leaders in both states criticized the move as politically-motivated voter intimidation, while the department said the monitors would ensure transparency and compliance with federal law.
+Democratic leaders in both states criticized the move as politically motivated voter intimidation, while the department said the monitors would ensure transparency and compliance with federal law.